Jirka-Mayer/BachelorThesis/thesis-text.md

 The advantage of this training data is that the music in it comes from the real world.
 This allows the model to pick up common patterns and possibly learn the language model.

+### Synthetic incipits

-The other option we have is to just simply randomize the training annotations.
+The other option we have is to just simply randomize the training annotations, to create some synthetic data.
 We throw away the possibility of learning a language model, but we get a different benefit.
 We can artificially boost frequencies of tokens that appear lass frequently in the real world.
 This will cause the model to make fewer mistakes on uncommon symbols.

 Randomization seems simple at first, but it can be done in many ways.
 At one extreme, we can simply randomly choose tokens from the vocabulary.
 This, however, produces sequences that cannot be rendered and are nonsensical.
 Beamed notes have to have a beginning and an end.
 We cannot have an unfinished or non-started beam.
 At another extreme, we can try to mimic the language model by using a lot of rules.

 We opted for something in the middle.
-We make sure, that the generated annotation can be engraved, but we don't ensure anything more.
+We make sure, that the synthetic annotation can be engraved, but we don't ensure anything more.
 Duration per measure is not correct, pitch is almost random, time signatures can be in the middle of a measure.
 The resulting image looks nothing like what we are used to seeing in sheet music.
-The code for generating random annotations can be found in file `app/generate_random_annotation.py`.
+The code for generating synthetic annotations can be found in file `app/generate_random_annotation.py`.

-    image of a randomized staff, with annotation
+    image of a synthetic staff, with annotation

 We will compare these two approaches later in the experiments.
-It may come as a surprise, but the best approach will be to combine both randomized and real-world data, effectively training on both.
+It may come as a surprise, but the best approach will be to combine both synthetic and real-world data, effectively training on both.

 ## Evaluation data